frdayvz85/Javascript-ES6/README.md

 ## 3..This is another part of template
 ![image](https://user-images.githubusercontent.com/55210294/82698303-97358900-9c7b-11ea-99b1-dffd60c3636f.png)

-İn this section I created Add new button when you click button add new button also increrase number respectively, and You can add personal Informatıon to table but you can write your Name, Surname, Age, Profession and City that also you can pass any one.
+İn this section I created Add new button when you click button add new button also increase number respectively, and You can add personal Informatıon to table but you can write your Name, Surname, Age, Profession and City that also you can pass any one.
 ![image](https://user-images.githubusercontent.com/55210294/82698462-db288e00-9c7b-11ea-9732-e77954e44870.png)

 There you can check number even or odd.